Ohme Home Pro review

 App updates

-As with most modern apps, the experience changes and usually improves over time thanks to updates over the internet.
-EV charging apps are no different with most receiving regular fixes to bugs or issues, but Ohme is still the leader in terms of the speed of implementation where other manufacturers can be quite slow to issue updates.
+As with most modern apps, the experience evolves over time thanks to regular updates.
+EV charging apps are no different, but Ohme is still the leader in terms of the speed of implementation where other manufacturers can be slow.

 Initial setup

 Using the Ohme Home Pro has been seamless.
-Initial set up and pairing is all completed via the main unit and app both of which guide you or your installer through the setup process.
-This is where the Home Pro's screen comes into its own as instructions are clearly displayed with the only real task being to scan the QR code on the screen using Ohme's app and you're done.
+Setup and pairing are all completed via the unit and the app, both of which guide you or your installer through the process.
+The Home Pro’s screen comes into its own here, displaying instructions clearly.
+All you need to do is scan the QR code with the app and you are done.

-It truly was that simple and easily the quickest and easiest initial setup of any charger I've had the pleasure of testing.
-There are some follow-up steps in the Ohme app itself, such as selecting your vehicle and energy tariff, but again this is all designed in a simple step-by-step format.
+It truly was that simple and easily the quickest and easiest setup of any charger I have tested.
+There are some follow-up steps in the app, such as selecting your vehicle and energy tariff, but again this is presented in a straightforward step-by-step format.

 Using the new screen

-I was able to easily see a record of my charging sessions, estimated costs of charging, as well as my “green score” which is useful if you're tracking your carbon footprint.
-In fact, there is even a setting on the Ohme where it will charge your car when the grid is least carbon intensive i.e. when more renewables are online.
+I was able to view charging history, estimated costs, and my “green score” (useful for tracking carbon footprint).
+There is even a setting that charges your car when the grid is least carbon-intensive, for example when more renewables are online.

-A couple of years ago, when the Ohme Home was unrivalled in the smart charging department and was one of the cheapest smart ev chargers around then it was an absolute no-brainer.
+When the Ohme Home was unrivalled in smart charging and one of the cheapest options around, it was a no-brainer.

-Fast forward to 2022 and the Ohme Home Pro is a truly excellent smart EV charge point for the home, but the competition has caught up and the price point for this version of the Ohme makes it a little harder to recommend.
+Fast forward to 2025 and the Ohme Home Pro is still an excellent smart EV charger, but the competition has caught up and the higher price point makes it harder to recommend outright.

-That said, it's still one of the best EV chargers on the market especially if your vehicle is listed as having "Precise Charging Support".
+That said, it is still one of the best EV chargers on the market, especially if your vehicle supports Ohme's API integration.

 Compare EV chargers